Skeena Cat Skiing & KitsumKalum – Where to go in search of snow in Northern BC

 The group – Lee Lau, Kristy Charlton, Bill Charlton, Karla Charlton, Jevon Zyp, Carlos Merten, Luis Miguel de Dios, Miguel Blanch, ChristianWeigand, Paco Perez, Sharon Bader

-Our tracks from our trip in 2014 in RED, Yellow is from Luis from our day in 2017.
+Our tracks from our trip in 2014 showing the tenure

 Cozy Suskwa Lodge is a pretty nice place to hang out after banging out powder laps.
 It’s a gorgeous building with 5 double occupany bedrooms all with ensuites.
 A large living room and guest area adjoins a kitchen downstairs.